angristan/nginx-autoinstall/README.md

 ![update](https://lut.im/Hj7wJKWwke/WZqeHT1QwwGfKXFf.png)

-You have te choice to delete the logs and the conf.
+You have the choice to delete the logs and the conf.

 ## Update Nginx